renesugar/k_elda_archive/docs/_CloudProviders.md

    [create one](https://cloud.google.com/compute/).

 2. Create a Google Cloud Platform Project: All instances are booted under a Cloud Platform project.
-To setup a project for use with Quilt, go to the [console page](http://console.cloud.google.com), then click the project dropdown at the top of page, and hit the plus icon.
+To setup a project for use with Kelda, go to the [console page](http://console.cloud.google.com), then click the project dropdown at the top of page, and hit the plus icon.
 Pick a name, and create your project.